 - No overnight docking is permitted.

-- Any vessel using any of the courtesy slips at Garden Key in any manner is subject to the following restrictions:
+- Any vessel using any of the courtesy slips at Garden Key, when they are available, in any manner is subject to the following restrictions:

 - No overnight docking is permitted.

-- Campers may use the slips for loading and unloading for a maximum of two hours and then must anchor at a designated dinghy beach areas or in the designated anchorage area as defined in 36 CFR §7.27(a)(3) where designated anchorage means any area of sand (underwater) within one nautical mile of the Fort Jefferson Harbor Light (NAD83 17R 2725068, 310492 UTM).
+- Visitors must anchor at a designated dinghy beach or in the designated anchorage as defined in 36 CFR §7.27(a)(3) where designated anchorage means any area of sand (underwater) within one nautical mile of the Fort Jefferson Harbor Light (NAD83 17R 2725068, 310492 UTM).
+Anchoring is prohibited in all closed areas.

-- Vessels may not anchor within 200 feet of the designated seaplane beach which is the section of the southeast facing Garden Key beach extending from the “Dinghies/Seaplanes” sign northeast to the boundary line of Bush Key indicated by “Area Closed” signs.
+- Vessels may not anchor within 200 feet of the designated seaplane beach which is the section of the southeast facing Garden Key beach extending from the “Dinghies/Seaplanes” sign east to the boundary line of Bush Key.

 -